 The Pork-and-Green Bean Stir-Fry is so simple yet so filling.
-It tastes like takeout without the high price tag that comes with takeout.
+It tastes like takeout without the high price tag.
 Bonus?
 Pork is often one of the cheapest meats you can buy!

 Whoever thought of Green Bean Lasagna is a genius!
 The recipe includes green beans, cheese and other veggies for added flavor.
 If you’re watching your carb count, this is the recipe for you!

 Put chicken in a pan.
 Add green beans.
 Add cherry tomatoes sliced in half.
 Drizzle with olive oil and salt.
 Cook until chicken is done.
 It couldn’t get simpler.
 This one-pan dish includes everything you need for a flavor explosion.
 Try one of our rice recipes to round out your whole dinner!

 Southern green beans and small potatoes are cheap, simple and healthy.
 The dish makes a great side dish but can function as dinner when you need it too (when you’ve got too much month left at the end of your money).

 It costs more to cool your house down when you have to turn the oven on in the summer.
 Still want to eat those green beans?
 Fire up the grill!
 With a little foil, you can cook your green beans right on the grill.
 Add some chips or liquid smoke to give them that extra grilled taste.
 Find a cheap steak on sale (the Dollar Tree has them!) and you’re good to go!